Jane Andrews (author): Career

 In 1860, she was able to open a small primary school in her home, where her students included author Ethel Parton, suffragist Alice Stone Blackwell, and chemist J. Lewis Howe.
 Influenced by Mann's theories, her teaching was advanced for its day, with its emphasis on student experimentation and observation, involvement in the learning process, and societal responsibility.
 After 25 years, her health forced her to close the school in 1885.

 Out of her lessons grew a series of popular children's books.
-Her first book was Seven Little Sisters Who Live on the Round Ball That Floats in the Air (1861), a collection of stories about seven young girls who live in different, unusual places.
+Her first book was The Seven Little Sisters Who Live on the Round Ball That Floats in the Air (1861), a collection of stories about seven young girls who live in different countries.
 The book was immensely popular; it sold nearly half a million copies over the next century and was translated into Chinese, German, and Japanese.
 It was followed by a sequel, Each and All: Seven Little Sisters Prove Their Sisterhood (1877), and a similar book about boys in different historical time periods, Ten Boys Who Lived on the Road From Long Ago to Now (1886).
 She also wrote the books Geographical Plays for Young Folks at Home and School (1880) The Child's Health Primer (1885), Only A Year and What It Brought (1888), The Stories Mother Nature Told Her Children (1889), and The Stories of My Four Friends (1900).
 Andrews' works continued to be used in elementary schools a half-century after her death.

 Andrews died of meningitis at the age of 53.